Trial of Clay Shaw: Background

 Journalist James Phelan said Garrison told him that the assassination was a "homosexual thrill killing."
 As Garrison continued his investigation he became convinced that a group of right-wing activists, which he believed included Ferrie, Banister, and Shaw (director of the International Trade Mart in New Orleans), were involved in a conspiracy with elements of the Central Intelligence Agency (CIA) to kill President Kennedy.
 Garrison would later say that the motive for the assassination was anger over Kennedy's foreign policy, especially Kennedy's efforts to find a political, rather than a military, solution in Cuba and Southeast Asia, and his efforts toward a rapprochement with the Soviet Union.
 Garrison also believed that Shaw, Banister, and Ferrie had conspired to set up Oswald as a patsy in the JFK assassination.
 News of Garrison's investigation was reported in the New Orleans States-Item on February 17, 1967.

 On February 22, 1967, less than a week after the newspaper broke the story of Garrison's investigation, David Ferrie, then his chief suspect, was found dead in his apartment from a brain aneurysm.
 Garrison suspected that Ferrie had been murdered despite the coroner's report that his death was due to natural causes.
 According to Garrison, the day news of the investigation broke, Ferrie had called his aide Lou Ivon and warned that "I'm a dead man".

 With Ferrie dead, Garrison began to focus his attention on Clay Shaw, director of the International Trade Mart.
-Garrison had Shaw arrested on March 1, 1967, charging him with being part of a conspiracy in the John F. Kennedy assassination.
+Garrison had Shaw arrested on March 1, 1967, charging him with being part of a conspiracy in the JFK assassination..
+At the New Orleans police station, when Officer Aloysius Habighorst asked Shaw whether he used any aliases, Shaw replied (according to Habighorst), "Clay Bertrand".
+This was noted on the arrest sheet and fingerprint card, but was disallowed during the trial for being improperly obtained.

-Earlier, Garrison had been searching for a "Clay Bertrand," a man referred to in the Warren Commission report.
-New Orleans attorney Dean Andrews testified to the Warren Commission that while he was hospitalized for pneumonia, he received a call from "Clay Bertrand" the day after the assassination, asking him to fly to Dallas to represent Oswald.
-According to FBI reports, Andrews told them that this phone call from "Clay Bertrand" was a figment of his imagination.
+Earlier, Garrison had been searching for a "Clay Bertrand", a man referred to in the Warren Commission report.
+New Orleans attorney Dean Andrews testified to the Warren Commission that while he was hospitalized for pneumonia, he received a call from "Clay Bertrand" the day after the assassination, asking Andrews to fly to Dallas to represent Oswald.
+According to FBI reports, Andrews later said that this Bertrand phone call was a figment of his imagination.
 Andrews testified to the Warren Commission that the reason he told the FBI this was because of FBI harassment.